Erfurt Treasure: History

-Besides the coins, the majority of individual pieces is accounted for by garment appliques and belt adornments (totaling 600 pieces).
+Besides the coins, the majority of individual pieces are accounted for by garment appliques and belt adornments (totaling 600 pieces).
 Dozens of garment appliques are an extremely unusual find.
 These are small, silver sequins in various shapes, intended to be sewn onto garments.
 They were at the height of fashion in the 14th century, but, because they were made of solid silver, when the fashion changed all were melted down.
 The few surviving examples are almost all part of ecclesiastical textiles owned by churches.
 Erfurt provides rare evidence of the use of such ornaments in secular clothing.

 Similar treasures were hidden in times of acute distress for the Jewish communities at Colmar, Weissenfels, Lingenfeld, Münster and Środa Śląska.
 The Erfurt Treasure, however, is far larger than any of the others.

 The owner of the Erfurt Treasure before the Erfurt massacre in March 1349 is believed to have been a Jewish moneychanger named Kalman von Wiehe.